larswww/node-mongodb-serverless-realworld/readme.md

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

+Postman collection
+- modified to not require shellscript...?

 # How it works

 Most Serverless-tutorials will use Amazons DynamoDB or a SQL database, however this backend uses MongoDB Atlas.